NAO Robot Autonomous Ball Search and Kick System

 Key capabilities include:

-- real-time ball detection and localization
+- real-time ball detection and localization;

-- autonomous search and navigation
+- autonomous approach and alignment;

-- behavior control via finite-state machine (FSM)
+- behavior control via finite-state machine;

-- stable humanoid locomotion and kicking
+- humanoid walking and kicking through NAOqi control.

 System Architecture